Arizona regulators adopt new clean energy rules without renewable mandate

 “This is a job creator and economic engine for our state and will also benefit ratepayers,” she said.

-But Commissioner Justin Olson, the sole “no” vote on the new rules, said the new rules will impose higher costs on ratepayers and need further consideration.
+But Commissioner Justin Olson, the sole “no” vote, said the new rules will impose higher costs on ratepayers and need further consideration.

-He said the former renewable-energy rules have cost ratepayers more than $1 billion in APS territory alone and cited huge increases in power rates in California since that state set a goal of 100% zero-emission energy by 2045.
+The Mesa Republican said the renewable-energy rules adopted in 2006 have cost ratepayers more than $1 billion in APS territory alone and cited huge increases in power rates in California since that state set a goal of 100% zero-emission energy by 2045.

 The new rules also:

-• Replace the current resource-planning process with a new process that requires each utility, guided by an advisory committee made up of stakeholders including ratepayer representatives, and then open an “all-source” bid process to acquire enough power generation to meet forecast demand within the rules.
+- Replace the current resource-planning process with a new process that requires each utility, guided by an advisory committee made up of stakeholders including ratepayer representatives, to approve a forecast of future load, and then open an “all-source” bid process to acquire enough power generation to meet the forecast demand within the rules.

+Burns noted that the rules were influenced by the work of a regional task force he recently sat on at the National Association of Regulatory Utility Commissioners, also citing valuable contributions from a coalition of environmental and consumer groups.

+“The fact that we will have competitive input, we will have stakeholder input to determine the forecasts, I think puts Arizona out in front of the country on the (resource-planning) process,” said Burns, who is stepping down from the commission after reaching the two-term limit.

-The rules still require a final rulemaking procedure and some elements could be changed by a new Corporation Commission that will be seated in January.
+The rules still require a final, public rulemaking procedure and some elements could be changed by a new Corporation Commission that will be seated in January.

-Though Kennedy will remain and Democrats gained a new seat on the commission with the apparent election of Anna Tovar, the panel's new Republican majority includes Jim O'Connor, who has said he opposes green-energy mandates.
+Though Kennedy will remain and Democrats gained a new, four-year seat on the commission with the apparent election of Anna Tovar, the panel’s new Republican majority includes Jim O’Connor, who has said he opposes green-energy mandates.

+Nationwide, 30 states have some sort of mandate that utilities get a varying percentage of their power from renewables, while 14 have requirements of 50% or greater, according to the National Conference of State Legislatures.

+But in recent years several states, including Colorado, Washington, Nevada and New Mexico have adopted carbon-emissions standards.

 The business news you need